pyarmak/entrada-1x-docs/user/docs/schedulingevents/index.md

 Once scheduled events exist they can contain detailed information including affiliated faculty, learners, curriculum tag sets, locations, resources, instructions, etc.  Further information about managing the content of events and features like attendance tracking, history, and statistics is available in the Events help section.

-Entrada allows you to report on scheduled events in a variety of ways.
+Elentra allows you to report on scheduled events in a variety of ways.
 Highlights include:

 * a report listing learning event types and durations across courses (e.g., 12% lecture, 25% small group activity, 5% self-assessment),
 * a report listing which curriculum tags are used across events within a course, and